-A: Currently there are 5 elections taking place on that day, some are local to particular areas of the district only:
+A: There are 3 elections taking place on that day, all are local to particular areas of the district only:

 |Election||Areas of the District|

-Q: How can I vote at the May 2021 elections?
+Q: How can I vote at these elections?

 Q: How can I apply to vote by post or proxy?